• Skip to primary navigation

 Follow along for step-by-step instructions, suggestions for flavor variations, and answers to some of your most frequently asked questions.

-A bowl of ice cream topped with whipped cream, a cherry, sprinkles and our Best Hot Fudge Sauce.
+A bowl of ice cream topped with whipped cream, a cherry, sprinkles and our Hot Fudge Sauce.

 • Butter - we like to use unsalted butter, but if you like your hot fudge a with a touch of salt, go ahead and use salted butter.